 Normal muscle acts like a bundle of rubber bands, able to contract and lengthen without restriction.
 Scarred muscle loses this ability, behaving more like a bundle of rubber bands with globs of glue stuck to them.
 In other words, the muscle can’t expand and contract and can’t slide freely.
 This leads to weakness, tightness, and often extreme pain.
-Because certain muscles have nerves that pass through them, scar tissue build-up entraps the nerve causing symptoms like tingling, numbness, weakness and pain.
+Because certain muscles have nerves that pass through them, scar tissue can build-up and entrap nerves causing symptoms like tingling, numbness, weakness and pain.

 There are four basic processes that cause muscle damage and scar-tissue adhesions: